-PreReq: Placement in ESL 7 and placement in ESL 11

-CoReq: ESL 25 or prior completion
+PreReq: Placement in ESL 7 and placement in ESL 11 CoReq: ESL 7 or ESL 25 (or prior completion of either)

 This is a foundations course in grammar and writing for non-native speakers of English.
 It emphasizes basic grammar, sentence structure, and paragraph writing.
 Students must have the ability to understand classroom instruction and read simple directions in English to take this class.
-May be repeated for credit, up to 10 credits.
 Additional time in the ESL lab is required.
 (5 lec hrs.)